 Greenville County Rural Land

-In a unprecedented move to curb bad development, Greenville County recently amended its Land Development Regulations in order to allow rejection of subdivisions that are not "compatible with the surrounding land use density" or the site's environmental conditions.
-Accordingly, the planning commission rejected several new subdivisions proposed in rural areas.
-Unsurprisingly, the developers are screaming bloody murder and, in the case of a project in northern Greenville County, have sued the planning commission.
-This litigation threatens not only to disfigure the affected rural tract, but also to eviscerate the new land planning regulation and the County’s power to protect rural lands in general.
+In an unprecedented move to curb bad development, in 2018 Greenville County amended its Land Development Regulations in order to allow rejection of subdivisions that are not "compatible with the surrounding land use density" or the site's environmental conditions.
+Accordingly, the Planning Commission started rejecting several new subdivisions proposed in rural areas.
+Unsurprisingly, the developers did not take it well and, in the case of a project in northern Greenville County, even sued the commission, which has since taken a much more subdued stance, greenlighting other ill-sited and ill-conceived projects.

 The Ethan Richard Estates project envisions 31 homes on a 23-acre property along Tigerville Road in an unincorporated part of the County.
 In stark contrast, the adjoining properties are 10 and 14 acres each, both with a single residence and mixed agricultural use.
 The existing property density and usage are typical of the area, and community opposition to this aberrant subdivision has been strong and persistent.
 Appropriate land use regulation is a critical tool for environmental protection, and our local government must be empowered to use it for the greater good, which is exactly what Article 3.1 of the Land Development Regulations makes possible.